-That enthusiasm was to be sorely ried.
-At the time Sand 5 joined the faculty, the university was under pressure to increase the numbers of minority faculty of nearly 200, only three others at the U of MD nursing school were black, numbers which did not reflect the 18 percent minority population of Maryland.
+That enthusiasm was to be sorely tried.
+At the time Sands joined the faculty, the university was under pressure to increase the numbers of minority faculty and administrators.
+Out of a faculty of nearly 200, only three others at the U of MD nursing school were black, numbers which did not reflect the 18 percent minority population of Maryland.
 Some faculty called hers a token appointment.
-"If I was on the elevator, there were those who took the staris," she recalls.
+"If I was on the elevator, there were those who took the stairs," she recalls.

-"As I look back," says Sands, "I realize that the fact that I rose from instructor to associate dean at a large majority institution required tenacity."
+"As I look back," says Sands, "I realize that the fact that I rose from instructor to associate dean at a large 'majority' institution required tenacity."
 As a young, untenured faculty member, she found the courage to step forward and ask that a committee be formed on